ColumPaget/pam_honeycreds/README.md

 **user=[user pattern]**
 An fnmatch pattern that matches usernames *for which this string is actually the password*.
 This will suppress the creation of an event, or any logging, or running of a script for this user (unless 'denyall' is set, in which case a script will run if it is provided).

+# SORTED FILE FORMAT

+Sorted files are simpler than credential files.
+The contain one password per line with no hashing, quoting, or anything else.
+The file contents are sorted in alphabetical order to allow fast binary search.

 # EXAMPLES